ISISComputingGroup/ibex_developers_manual/doc/tools/Network-traffic.md

 ## View Network Traffic using Wireshark

-To see packets to and from the machine simply install wireshark and use.
+To see packets to and from the machine simply install Wireshark and use.
 To look at packets on localhost.
 Install npcap (https://nmap.org/npcap/) with compatible for winpcap.
-Then afterwards install wireshark it should recognise ncap.
+Then afterwards install Wireshark it should recognise ncap.
 To capture network traffic:

 1. Start Wireshark